hanzoai/ROCm/docs/conceptual/gpu-arch/mi350-performance-counters.rst

 .. meta::
-  :description: MI355 series performance counters and metrics
+  :description: MI355 Series performance counters and metrics
   :keywords: MI355, MI355X, MI3XX

 ***********************************
-MI350 series performance counters
+MI350 Series performance counters
 ***********************************

-This topic lists and describes the hardware performance counters and derived metrics available on the AMD Instinct MI350 and MI355 accelerators.
+This topic lists and describes the hardware performance counters and derived metrics available on the AMD Instinct MI350 and MI355 GPUs.
 These counters are available for profiling using `ROCprofiler-SDK <https://rocm.docs.amd.com/projects/rocprofiler-sdk/en/latest/index.html>`_ and `ROCm Compute Profiler <https://rocm.docs.amd.com/projects/rocprofiler-compute/en/latest/>`_.

 The following sections list the performance counters based on the IP blocks.